eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Development View/Management-API Walkthrough/2-assets.md

 property.

 Most consequential however is the `dataAddress` section of the asset-APIs payload.
-It configures the Data Plane's behavior.Depending on the protocol used for data exchange, an EDC will use different Data Planes.
+It configures the Data Plane's behavior.
+Depending on the protocol used for data exchange, an EDC will use different Data Planes.
 This is manifested by the `type` property of the `dataAddress` object.
 There may be arbitrary extensions extending the required parameters in the `dataAddress` section.
 That's why the following examples are not complete but should rather be viewed as archetypes of established combinations of technologies.